Lucas Gage

-Lucas Gage (born Angelo John Gage; May 18, 1984) is an Italian-American neo-nazi political influencer and former chairman of the National Youth Front, a white nationalist group.
+Lucas Gage (born Angelo John Gage; May 18, 1984) is an Italian-American political influencer and former chairman of the National Youth Front, a white nationalist group.

 Early life and military service

 Lucas Gage was born in Italy on May 18, 1984, and moved to the United States at the age of two.
 He has two younger sisters.
 He grew up in New Jersey in an Italian-American household.

 After witnessing the 9/11 attacks on television, Gage enlisted in the Marine Corps Delayed Entry Program at 17.
 He attended boot camp at Parris Island, South Carolina, and graduated as a United States Marine.
 He then completed Marine Combat Training and Engineer School, graduating as a Combat Engineer.
 Gage served with the 8th Engineer Support Battalion at Camp Lejeune, North Carolina, and was deployed twice to Iraq for Operation Iraqi Freedom in 2003 and Operation Enduring Freedom in 2004.
 He was honorably discharged as a corporal after four years of service.